 - Including caregivers would increase the healthcare team’s knowledge of patients’ backgrounds and living environments.
 This information would inform team decision-making regarding care.

-Institute on Medicine (2008).
+Institute of Medicine (2008).
 Retooling for an Aging America: Building the Health Care Workforce.
-Retrieved November 1, 2010, from www.iom.edu/agingamerica.
+Retrieved Nov.
+1, 2010, from www.iom.edu/agingamerica

 The figure below illustrates a model including families into an integrated healthcare team and demonstrates the components of the model that are crucial for an effective team.